RussBaz/WebFrame/README.md

 * AdvancedServer - a kitchen sink of most other available apis and helpers from the simplest to the most complicated

 ### Sample Code
-The following snippet shows some common scenarios and it is taken directly out of StandardServer project in the Samples folder.
-Please check it out.
+The following snippet shows some common scenarios.
 ```F#
 open WebFrame
 open type WebFrame.Endpoints.Helpers